Pollença local destination guide

 The development of new urban areas and economical activities also introduced great cultural influx with the appearance of prominent figures such as the Catalan-language poet Miquel Costa i Llobera (1854-1922), the historian Mateu Rotger (1862-1916), educator and republican Guillem Cifre de Colonya (1852-1908), founder of the Institution of Education of Pollença.

 The cultural impact of the area continued to bloom during the first decades of the 20th century, when artists such as Anglada Camarasa, Atilio Boveri, Titto Citadini and Roberto Ramaugé among others came to the picturesque Port de Pollença, which reached a population well above 500 inhabitants in 1930.
 It was during this period that tourism was born in Pollença, several decades before tourism arrived in Mallorca for real.
 Some of the first hotels of Port de Pollença, were the Bellavista, Illa d’Or, Miramar, Marina Bristol and Mar i Cel.
-It is also worth mentioning the opening of the first Mallorcan luxury hotel, the Hotel Formentor.
+It is also worth mentioning the opening of the first Mallorcan luxury hotel, the Hotel Formentor, in 1928.
 In Pollença’s old town, the Cal Lloro abd Cosmospolita were the pioneers, and in Cala Sant Vicenç, which was still a fishing community, the Nui pension opened.

 However, easy come easy go, and with the outbreak of the Spanish Civil War in 1936, tourism and social progress broke.
 The town was victim of a strong repression, and several locals were imprisoned or shot.